-SCTP is a new transport protocol in the Internet [Stewart07, Iyengar04].
+SCTP is a new transport protocol in the Internet [4][7].
 It is a connection-oriented protocol and provides reliable data communication between applications.
 One of the important features of SCTP is multihoming function.
 SCTP establishes a logical connection called the association prior to data communication.
 The end points of an association may have multiple addresses, i.e., there can be multiple data paths in an association.
 One of the paths is called the primary path and the others are called the secondary paths.
 Data is transmitted on the primary path.
 If the primary path becomes unavailable due to some errors, one of the secondary paths is selected as the primary.
-For a reliable data connection, we use SCTP protocol for data transfer.
+For a reliable data connection in future, we use SCTP protocol for data transfer.
+The update rate is not so important yet because we send only one panoramic image in this step.